Xundrug/EPB/README.md

     Supervisor: Changge Ji

-    This a set of tools and Python modules for prepare the input files for docking package(eg: Glide、AutoDock、Sybyl) and simulation package(eg: CHARMM、Amber) with the update charge(using EPB method).
-The default output fileformat is mol2.
+    This is a set of tools for the calculation of polarized ligand charge from a protein-ligand complex structure with the EPB method.

-    The origin charge of protein's atom by openmm and ligand atom origin charge from pybel

     All rights reversed 2019